Contrasting Novation Companies (NOVC) and Its Competitors

 |2.42

-As a group, “Real estate agents & managers” companies have a potential upside of 32.91%.
-Given Novation Companies’ rivals higher possible upside, analysts plainly believe Novation Companies has less favorable growth aspects than its rivals.
+As a group, “Real estate agents & managers” companies have a potential upside of 29.26%.
+Given Novation Companies’ competitors higher probable upside, analysts clearly believe Novation Companies has less favorable growth aspects than its competitors.

+Novation Companies has a beta of 1.13, meaning that its share price is 13% more volatile than the S&P 500.
+Comparatively, Novation Companies’ competitors have a beta of 1.13, meaning that their average share price is 13% more volatile than the S&P 500.

 Summary

-Novation Companies rivals beat Novation Companies on 9 of the 10 factors compared.
+Novation Companies competitors beat Novation Companies on 9 of the 10 factors compared.

 About Novation Companies